-Manchester City Football Club is fully committed to ensuring the safety and wellbeing of the many individuals and communities we come in to contact with; it is fundamental to our operation that we provide a positive experience, particularly for children, young people and Adults at Risk.
+Manchester City Football Club and City Football Group are fully committed to promoting and protecting the individual rights, safety, dignity and wellbeing of the many individuals and communities we come in to contact with; it is fundamental to our operation that we provide a positive experience, particularly for children and Adults at Risk.

-SafeAtCity is our safeguarding programme designed to help protect from abuse, harassment, bullying and neglect, and to ensure everyone who meets Manchester City has a safe and welcoming experience.
+SafeAtCity is our safeguarding programme designed to help protect from abuse, harassment, bullying and neglect, and to ensure everyone who is involved with Manchester City activity has a safe and welcoming experience.

-Everyone who has contact with children, young people and Adults at Risk has a responsibility for creating a positive environment in which people can participate and be protected from harm.
+Everyone who has contact with children, young people and Adults at Risk has a responsibility for creating a positive environment in which people are protected from harm whilst they take part.

-SafeAtCity policy provides a clear set of operating standards that our employees apply during all our activities, alongside providing information about different types of abuse, advice on identifying problems, and guidance and procedures for use by those involved in delivering activities related to Manchester City.
+This 'SafeAtCity' policy provides a clear set of operating standards that our employees apply during all our activities, alongside providing information about different types of abuse, advice on identifying concerns, and guidance and procedures for use by those involved in delivering activities related to Manchester City.